harsh3401/SequenceAlignment/README.md

 # SequenceAlignment
-Sequence Alignment testing using DP and Divide and conquer.
+Sequence Alignment algorithms using DP and Divide and conquer.